JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/documents.md

 * `Document.addDocumentListener()` allows receiving notifications about changes in a particular `Document` instance.
 * `EditorFactory.getEventMulticaster().addDocumentListener()` allows receiving notifications about changes in all open documents.
-* Subscribe to `AppTopics.FILE_DOCUMENT_SYNC` on any level bus to receive notifications when a `Document` is saved or reloaded from disk.
+* Register [`FileDocumentManagerListener`](upsource:///platform/platform-api/src/com/intellij/openapi/fileEditor/FileDocumentManagerListener.java) [listener](plugin_listeners.md) or subscribe to `AppTopics.FILE_DOCUMENT_SYNC` on any level bus to receive notifications when a `Document` is saved or reloaded from disk.

 ## What are the rules of working with Documents?